similarweb/statusbay/docs/integrations/metrics/datadog.md

 StatusBay introduces the ability to show DataDog graphs for a specific service running on Kubernetes.

+By default we show the graphs with a red dotted line marker ,which resembles the current time of the operator's deployment,we want the ability to see what happened 30 minutes before and 30 minutes after the deployment.

 On operator of a service in Kubernetes will have ability to see Datadog graph in StatusBay's UI based on Datadog query.